web-stream/volunteer/README.md

 ## every person matters!

-let's give a chance to improve everyone programming skills by participating in a webstream such a volunter developer.
+Let's give a chance to improve everyone programming skills by participating in a webstream such a volunter developer.

 ## not (yet) a junior